apolopena/Yubikey-WSL-SSH/README.md

 Later in the guide we will use OpenPGP slot 1 for GitHub GPG-verified commits

 ## Remove YubiKey PIN defaults
-If youhave not already done so, secure your YubiKey PIN and PUK
+If you have not already done so, secure your YubiKey PIN and PUK

 #### PIN